wavefrontHQ/docs/pages/doc/query_language_reference.md

 <span id="aggregate"></span>

 ## Aggregation and Raw Aggregation Functions
 Aggregation and raw aggregation functions provide a way to combine (aggregate) multiple series into a single series.
-If there are gaps of data, non-raw aggregation functions first interpolate the points of the underlying set of series (up to one day), and then apply the aggregation function to the interpolated series.
+If there are gaps of data, non-raw aggregation functions first interpolate the points of the underlying set of series (up to one day) if at least 1 known value is available.
+Then the aggregation function iself is applied to the interpolated series.
 Raw aggregation functions do not interpolate the underlying series before aggregation.
 Raw functions aggregate data points by time buckets.
 For further information, see [Standard Versus Raw Aggregate Functions](query_language_aggregate_functions.html).

 <table style="width: 100%;">